-1. Driveway, Walkway, Path extensions: Patio Villas may widen their driveway no more than two (2) feet on the side not burdened by a side yard easement.
+Borders are permitted no larger than four (4) inches wide.
+Designs, Hot, electric, neon or bright colors are not permitted.
+Driveways and walkways may use pavers. - 2.
+Driveway, Walkway and Path extensions: Patio Villas may widen their driveway no more than two (2) feet on the side not burdened by a side yard easement.
+However, no said extension shall be permitted on or permitted to any road right-of-way, walkway or path.